 If you want to buy a car, purchase a house or get your own cell phone plan, you need to build your credit.
 What can be tricky is that oftentimes, to be approved for credit, you need to already have good credit.
 This is something that many college students struggle with.

 While student loans will show up on your credit report and eventually help build credit, until you start paying them off, there’s no payment history to report – meaning you won’t see any big boost to your score.

 One way for college students and others to build credit is by applying for a secured credit card.
 A secured credit card works similarly to a regular credit card, but is “secured” with your own money.
 This means that a separate account is set up to hold your own cash that equals the line of credit on the secured card (typically $500-$2,500).

-It’s easier to get approved for a secured Visa because if you don’t pay your bills, the lender can pull the money you owe from this account.
+It’s easier to get approved for a secured credit card because in the event of a default, the lender can exercise their right to pull the money owed for the account.
 This makes it less risky for them to lend to you.
-Of course, your goal should be to never have a lender need to pull from this account.
+Of course, your goal should be to never miss a payment.
 Not making a payment on a secured credit card can seriously hurt your credit.
-Paying regularly on a secured credit card can increase your credibility with lenders.
-Even if you’re not in college, this option can help to boost your credit.
+Paying regularly on a secured credit card can increase your credibility with lenders and help to boost your credit score.

 Regardless of whether you work to build up your credit score through loans or a credit card, be sure to make your payments on time.
 Don’t draw on them beyond your means.
 You will ruin any good credit you’ve built if you default on a loan or fail to make consistent payments.

 How to Rebuild Credit

 Fortunately, it’s possible to rebuild your credit over time.
 You can move toward rebuilding your credit by following these tips:

 - Pay your bills on time: Your credit takes a hit when you pay bills late.
 Look into automatic payments or set up reminders to help you stay on track.